-If your system is managed by the Hardware Management Console (HMC), use the HMC to remove an adapter.
-For instructions, see Removing a part by using the Hardware Management Console.
+If your system is managed by the Hardware Management Console (HMC), use the HMC to remove a voltage regulator module from the server.
+For information about using the HMC to remove the voltage regulator module, see Removing a part using the Hardware Management Console.

-If your system is managed by the IBM Systems Director Management Console (SDMC), use the SDMC to remove an adapter.
-For instructions, see Removing a part by using the Systems Director Management Console.
+If your system is managed by the Systems Director Management Console (SDMC), use the SDMC to remove a voltage regulator module from the server.
+For instructions, see Removing a part using the Systems Director Management Console.

-If your system is not managed by an HMC or an SDMC, complete the following steps to remove an adapter:
+If you do not have an HMC or SDMC, complete the following steps to remove a voltage regulator module: